rabbitmq/rabbitmq-website/site/release-notes/README-3.5.0.txt

       3.3.5)
 26628 When using autoheal, ensure the leader waits for the winner to finish
       the autoheal process (since 3.3.0)
-26467 Fix promotion of offline slaves, in particular if the slave crashed
+26467 Fix promotion of offline mirrors, in particular if the slave crashed
       (since 3.4.0)
 26631 Work around a possible hang in Erlang's "global" (since 3.4.2) 26614 Ensure rabbitmqctl.bat exits with code 1 if ERLANG_HOME is incorrect